Please don’t take shortcuts

 “Most of us are not engineers.
 Many of us who believe we are don’t have the experience and knowledge to understand how much strength is lost in a beam while it’s flexing 2 degrees under the stress of heavy wind, or how much strain is placed on a truss under snow load.

-“Yes, you can build your shell at $10 per square foot and use that savings to put in some granite, but will it really matter when the entire building collapses from straight-line winds?
+“Yes, you can build your shell at $10 per square foot and use that savings to put in some granite countertops, but will it really matter when the entire building collapses from straight-line winds?
 A properly designed structure on a proper foundation won’t cost you that much more and can withstand much higher stress.

 “As a first responder in a rural area where barndominiums are common, I’ve personally observed more than one collapse due to improper engineering.
-I’m also aware of one (built as a wooden pole barn home) which collapsed under only 70mph winds killing a young child.
+I’m also aware of one (built as a wooden pole barn home) which collapsed under 70mph winds killing a young child.

 “If you’re not an experienced structural engineer, either go with a professionally designed building kit, or hire an engineer to look over your blueprints and provide their expertise.